 Job Placement Rate

-Accreditation: Southeast Technical Institute’s Vascular Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Accreditation: Southeast Technical College’s Vascular Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Board Exams: Southeast Tech’s CAAHEP accreditation requires that Vascular Sonography students take all board exams before the completion of the program.
 You will receive the credential of Registered Vascular Technologist by the ARDMS following successful completion of your exams and program.

-Hands-on Learning: The Vascular Sonography program uses STI’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.
+Hands-on Learning: The Vascular Sonography program uses STC’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.

 Sioux Falls, South Dakota, is a regional hub for many healthcare centers, which draw rural residents to the area.
 After graduation, you will find opportunities to use your vascular sonography skills in: